eGuide: Issuing 8(a) Direct Awards

 Issuing a direct award can be executed in six simple steps:

-2. Contracting Officer makes a request to the participant’s/contractor’s SBA servicing District Office to determine if the company is able to receive a direct award.
+2. Contracting Officer makes a request to the participant’s/ contractor’s SBA servicing District Office to determine if the company is able to receive a direct award.
+A simple one-page form, called an offer letter, is required, covering the type of requirement, information about the 8(a) company, period of performance, contract value, and associated NAICS code.
+Many agencies have templates readily available for use by government acquisition professionals.

 5. Recipient responds and negotiations are completed.